 A herbaceous plant which is widespread in northern Africa, Europe and western Asia in limestone areas with a lot of sun.
 The pigment is extracted from the whole plant with the exception of the roots, and is used either dried or fresh.
 It results in a particularly bright yellow and can be used on its own or in combination with other natural dyes to constantly create new ranges of colours.

-An exclusive blend created uniting Moretta wool, alpaca and Red Eri silk, a fibre of Indian origins, which is sustainable and cruelty free, as the fibre is harvested only once the butterfly has left the chrysalis to find nourishment from nectar and to reproduce.
+An exclusive blend created uniting Moretta wool, alpaca and Red Eri silk, a fibre of Indian origins, which is cruelty free, as the fibre is harvested only once the butterfly has left the cocoon to find nourishment from nectar and to reproduce.
 The jacket fancies are a skilful mix of the colours of the natural fibres, the brown of the Moretta wool, the warm tones of the alpaca and the orange of the Red Eri silk.

 A jacket fabric whose fancies are a play on the contrasting colours of the strictly non-dyed wools from different origins.
 The light-coloured wool thus meets the brown of the Moretta wool, originating in Spain and characterised by a dark-coloured fleece.
 A fibre of unequivocal charisma carefully selected to bring a note of innate rusticity.